yuuvis/Python-calls/README.md

 # Python-calls
-This houses that yuuvis® API calls related to Python
+This houses the yuuvis® API calls written using Python.